harriedegroot/nl.hdg.mqtt/README.md

 ## Introduction
 With this app you can communicate with all your devices connected to Homey using MQTT.
 The MQTT Hub automatically broadcasts all your devices and their capabilities.
-It will setup a communication channel per device, so external apps can control each one of them.
+It will setup a communication channel per device, so external apps can find and control each one of them.
 Furthermore it provides an interface to read the full system state & and allows advanced control of your Homey, without the need to write your own app.
+Auto discovery protocols are implemented to simplify the setup and connection with external apps.

 ## What can it be used for?
 Some of the many possibilities: